 The type of person who’s suited to equity research is someone who enjoys writing, routine, financial analysis, and is introverted.

-The type of person who’s suited to investment banking is someone who enjoys writing, routine, financial analysis, and is introverted.
+The type of person who’s suited to investment banking is someone who enjoys writing, routine, financial analysis, and is extroverted.

-Research analysts work long hours, but not nearly as long as investment banking.
-They typically start earlier around 7 or 8 am and work until about 8 pm.
+Research analysts work long hours, but not nearly as long as investment bankers.
+They typically start earlier, around 7 or 8 am and work until about 8 pm.
 In research, you should plan on 12 hour days as being fairly routine, whereas investment bankers should plan on 15+ hours.

 Starting base salaries are comparable for research and investment banking, but there is a large difference in the bonus structure.
 While junior investment banking positions can earn 50-100% of their base in the form of a bonus, in research it could be closer to 0-25%.
 Check out our compensation guides for more details.

 The reason for the lower bonuses is because equity research is often viewed as a cost center as opposed to a profit center for the banks.
-This may be true but equity research plays a critical role in helping other divisions make money.
-Having a reputation for high-quality coverage increases your chances of leading an IPO or follow on offering and often rewarded by investment managers by making their trades through that bank.
+This may be true, but equity research plays a critical role in helping other divisions make money.
+Having a reputation for high-quality coverage increases your chances of leading an IPO or follow-on offering and is often rewarded by investment managers making their trades through that bank.

 That’s entirely subjective.

-In equity research, you working with publicly available information, speak frequently with management and prepare recommendations.
+In equity research, you work with publicly available information, speak frequently with management, and prepare recommendations.

 In investment banking, you are often dealing with non-public information, work in deals and transactions, and have more of a sales angle.

-This has been a guide to equity research vs investment banking.
+This has been the CFI guide to equity research vs investment banking.
 For more relevant resources, please check out these additional career guides below: